Starman0620/xemu-cpp/README.md

 # xemu-cpp
-xemu-cpp is an implementation of [xemu]([https://github.com/ParzivalWolfram/xemu](https://github.com/ParzivalWolfram/xemu)) by [Parzival](https://github.com/ParzivalWolfram), originally written in Python.
+xemu-cpp is a C++ implementation of [xemu]([https://github.com/ParzivalWolfram/xemu](https://github.com/ParzivalWolfram/xemu)) by [Parzival](https://github.com/ParzivalWolfram), originally written in Python.
+It emulates [ccc814p](https://github.com/ccc814p)'s conceptual 4-bit CPU named "x04".
 The purpose of this project was to learn basic emulator development (I went into this with next to no prior knowledge) and to provide a more portable version of the existing emulator since there have been some issues running it on some platforms.

 Any and all feedback for this project is welcome and encouraged as this *is* a learning project